-An electronic petition ("e-petition") is used to draw attention to an issue of public interest or concern and to request that the House of Commons, the Government of Canada, a Minister of the Crown, or a Member of the House of Commons take or refrain from some action.
+An electronic petition ("e-petition") is used to draw attention to an issue of public interest or concern and to request that the House of Commons, the Government of Canada, a Minister of the Crown, or a Member of the Parliament take or refrain from some action.
 A person preparing and submitting such a request is known as a petitioner.

-Petitioners cannot directly present a petition to the House of Commons; only a Member of Parliament (MP) is able to do so.
-To have a petition posted on the House of Commons petitions website and eventually presented to the House, it must be authorized for online publication by an MP.
+Petitioners cannot directly present a petition to the House of Commons; only a Member of Parliament is able to do so.
+To have a petition posted on the House of Commons petitions website and eventually presented to the House, it must be authorized for online publication by a member.

-You can search for a petition that is of interest to you by going to the petitions website and searching by keyword, subject, petition number (in the format "e-123") or by the name of the MP who has agreed to authorize its online publication.
+You can search for a petition that is of interest to you by going to the petitions website and searching by keyword, subject, petition number (in the format "e-1234") or by the name of the member of Parliament who has authorized its online publication.

 To be a signatory:

 The information that you will need to provide as a signatory is: